ARWNI2S/TheCorporateWars/whitepaper/foundations/interstellar-community/tech-levels/README.md

 Corporations play a key role in this equation, acting as catalysts for development by providing technology and resources in exchange for strategic concessions.

-Likewise, they can also hinder the progress of certain worlds to maintain a commercial or political advantage.
+Likewise, they can also hinder the progress of certain worlds to maintain a commercial or polítical advantage.

 In a universe where access to information and mobility defines power, a society�s technology level is the determining factor that shapes its influence in the galaxy.